Treprostinil Levels and Effects while Breastfeeding

 Summary of Use during Lactation

-One patient taking treprostinil breastfed her infant for one year without any complications.
-However, until more data are available, treprostinil should only be used with careful monitoring during breastfeeding.
+The amount of treprostinil in milk appears to be low and it is not well absorbed orally.
+Two infants have been breastfed during maternal treprostinil therapy, one infant for one year, without any complications.
+However, until more data are available, treprostinil should be used with careful infant monitoring during breastfeeding.

 Drug Levels